DoS vs DDoS Attack? What Are the Differences and Similarities?

 • Malicious Competitors: Malicious competitors seeking to shut an enterprise out of business could also be a motive to allow DDoS attacks.
 If a company’s network is taken down, competitors could attempt to steal customers away from your company.
 It is believed to be a common occurrence within the online gambling community, where rivals will attempt to block each other to gain an edge.

 • Hacktivism: HTML0 hacktivism, in many instances, the motive behind an attack isn’t economical but rather personal or political.
-It’s not unusual for hackers to take websites of government or enterprises offline to signal their opposition.
+It’s not unusual for hackers to take the websites of governments or enterprises offline to signal their opposition.
 This could be for any reason an attacker considers significant, but usually, it is because of political motives.

 • Posing a Problem: Many attackers are simply interested in causing trouble for private users and networks.
 It’s no secret that cybercriminals enjoy putting companies offline.
 For many hackers, DDoS attacks offer a method to fool individuals.
 Some view DDoS attacks as “victimless,” which is a shame considering the amount of money that successful attacks can cost a business.